koutakou/NymQuest/docs/features/privacy.md

 ## Security Measures

 - **Message Authentication**: All messages are cryptographically authenticated using HMAC-SHA256 to prevent tampering
+- **Adaptive Replay Protection**:
-- **Replay Protection**: Messages are verified with sequence numbers and authentication tags to prevent replay attacks
+  - Messages are verified with sequence numbers and authentication tags to prevent replay attacks
+  - Dynamic window sizing that automatically adjusts based on network conditions
+  - Larger windows for networks with high out-of-order message rates
+  - Smaller windows for optimal performance on reliable networks
+  - Privacy-preserving adaptation based on connection patterns, not user identity
 - **Session Integrity Protection**: Prevents identity conflicts by requiring clients to disconnect before registering again

 ## Privacy-Preserving Rate Limiting